pestrela/music/traktor/README.md

 ## The great Sync debate

-### audience point of view view
+### Audience point of view

 About the "dj sync debate", I believe the following:
 a) all preparation that happens while the fader is **DOWN** is not relevant to the audience (see exception below)
 b) everything that happens while the fader is **UP** is extremely relevant to the audience

-The exception mentioned above is tha the large amount of time spent on beatmatching on top of track selection and cueing makes the DJ to even more busy.\
+The biggest exception to the above is that beatmatching takes a lot of time of the DJ.
+It is hard work.
+This time comes on top of track-searching and cueing tasks.

-For some audiences like live-streaming, specialized non-commercial music styles, vinyl-only nights having the DJ very busy is very relevant.\
+For some audiences like live-streaming, specialized non-commercial music styles, vinyl-only nights, etc they definitely appreciate the DJ to **look** and to **actually be** very busy.\
-To other audiences, this is not relevant.
+To other audiences, this is not relevant at all.

-Taking this rule into account, I believe the following:
+Taking the above rule into account, I then believe the following:
-* Beatmatching by hand tracks that beatgrids easily is just a waste of time
+* Beatmatching tracks that beatgrid well is just a waste of time
-* Using sync on tracks that does not beatgrid well is very damaging
+* Using sync on tracks that **do not** beatgrid well is very damaging
-  * this is why elastic beatgrids are so important - If the detection algorithm is correct
+  * this is why elastic beatgrids are so important
-* Some tricks tipically associated with vinyl are enjoyed by the audience, like TurnTable stop and TT break
+* Some tricks typically associated with vinyl/beatmatching are definitely enjoyed by the audience, eg TT break / TT stop
+* Beatmatching forces you to hear and known the tracks much better.
+It is a significant help in respecting and leveraging the phrasing structure of the tracks.

-### DJ point of view view
+### DJ point of view

-From the DJ point of view, things are different.
+Typically the DJ has a different point of view than that of the audience.

 Beatmatching can range from being very enjoyable to being a burden.
-It definitely was a huge barrier to beginners back in the days.\
+It definitely is a huge barrier to beginners that pursue this path.\
-DJs tend to enjoy being busy, so beatmatching is one way to satisfy that need.\
+DJs themselves tend to enjoy being busy, so beatmatching is one way to satisfy that need.\
-This also happens a lot with other topics like excessive use of Effects, Scratching, sampling, etc.)
+This also happens a lot with other topics like excessive use of EQ tuning, Effects, Scratching, sampling, etc.

-In the end I recommend you learning Beatmatching as a useful tool for the cases of 80s, live drummers, unanalysed tracks, older equipment, vinyl, acapellas, etc.
+In the end I recommend that you learn Beatmatching as a useful backup tool for the cases of 80s, live drummers, unanalysed tracks, older equipment, vinyl, acapellas, etc.

 More info, and more comments:
 * [article1](https://www.digitaldjtips.com/2010/09/beatmatching-by-ear)
 * [article2](https://www.digitaldjtips.com/2012/09/4-uses-for-the-pitch-fader-in-a-sync-button-age)
 * [article3](https://www.digitaldjtips.com/2015/06/your-questions-why-is-sync-a-dirty-word)